sergorl/detection_gsm_with_neural_net/README.md

 # detection_gsm_with_neural_net
 Based on tensorflow and numpy

-Provide training of neural net training to detect GSM-signal in radiospectrum User makes dataset to train net with gui of radiospectrum
+Provide training of neural network to detect GSM-signal in radiospectrum User makes dataset to train net with gui of radiospectrum